 Cons:

-The unisex Black Diamond Distance Carbon Z Poles are considered the best trekking poles among many trail runners and ultrarunners, especially those who travel off-trail frequently, where the terrain could necessitate varied hand positioning or passing poles between hands when scrambling is on the menu.
+The unisex Black Diamond Distance Carbon Z Poles are considered the best trekking poles among many trail runners and ultrarunners, especially those who travel off-trail frequently, where the terrain may require varied hand positioning or passing poles between hands when scrambling is on the menu.

 Their simple, lightweight design is strong and reliable, making them a longstanding favorite among the iRunFar team and an excellent choice for long mountain days.
 The poles feature 100% carbon fiber shafts with reinforced joints to improve stiffness and durability.

 A simple push-button locking mechanism makes extending and folding the pole quick and easy.
-To stow them in or on a pack, the poles quickly collapse into three parts that fold up in parallel.
-The poles are available in lengths ranging from 105 to 130 centimeters in 5-centimeter increments.
-This range should fit runners short and tall.
+For storage in or on a pack, the poles quickly collapse into three parts that fold up in parallel.
+The poles are available in lengths from 105 to 130 centimeters, in 5-centimeter increments, a range that should fit runners of all heights.

 The straps are simple, lightweight, and moisture-wicking loops that are easy to put on and take off, making aid station stops and snacking on the go a breeze.
 A comfortable EVA foam grip provides ample cushion without compromising grip security, especially in wet or cold conditions.